cs3110/vm/INSTALL.md

 2. Change the desktop background to `caravan.jpg`, located [here](https://github.com/cs3110/vm/blob/master/caravan.jpg).
    Save it in ~/Pictures for easy of installation.
-3. In the Ubuntu settings app, go to the Security & privacy pane, and unselect "waking from suspend" and "returning from blank screen"
-4. Clear the Chrome browsing history, delete `.utop_history`, and finally delete `.bash_history`.
+3. Clear the Chrome browsing history, delete `.utop_history`, and finally delete `.bash_history`.

-Before exporting the VM for other people to use, you must reconfigure the VM settings in VirtualBox to change serial port COM1 to Disconnected.
+Before exporting the VM for other people to use, reconfigure the VM settings in VirtualBox to solve any invalid configuration issues.
-Otherwise they won't be able to start the VM.

 Optionally, before exporting the VM to ship to others, you can reduce the size of the .ova file by about 1 GB by following the